Outdoor Education Fellow (2026-2027)

 Minimum Qualifications & Skills:

-- Ability to live on-site in a dormitory communal setting with 11 other Fellowship members.
+• Ability to live on-site in a dormitory communal setting with up to 11 other Fellowship members.

-- Current First Aid and CPR/AED certification (or willingness to obtain prior to start date) from a nationally recognized provider (AHA, ARC, ASHI, NSC).
-Must include instructor-led skill session.
+• Current First Aid and CPR/AED certification (or willingness to obtain before start date) from a nationally recognized provider (AHA, ARC, ASHI, NSC).
+Must include an instructor-led skill session.

 Preferred Qualifications & Skills: